By Bryan Boggiano

 Haller and his brother stayed in Paris only for a few months before returning to Belgium.
 His mother, who was in Berlin, eventually fled to England to work as domestic help.

 Haller and his brother, once in Belgium, were resettled with a family who took them in.
+They were unable to flee to England with their mother.
+But in Belgium, they had a stable living condition, for the time being.

 But by May 1940, Germany invaded Belgium, Holland, and France, and Germany occupied all three countries within two weeks.